LCIT-AISC-T3-S25/Group4/NLP/CaseStudy1/MECE Table.md

-# 📊 MECE Table – Project Task Allocation
+# 📊 Project Task Allocation

 ## 🔹 Section A: For the given data write and run regex in your jupyter notebook to answer the following questions.
 Mention your answers clearly.
 (60%)